think2times/Fastrack/Doing/ielts/One Word Diary/December.md

 ### 24th
 > I shared my recent thoughts with Tian yuefeng and Qiu shuxin.
 I portrayed my emotion after rejected by Qiu shuxin without fraudulent.
 Now I felt particularly relax.

+### 25th
+> I begin to read The Miracles of the Namiya General Store, written by Keigo Higashino.
+I felt happy, relax and learning something.
+I should never stop reading and learning.
+I should become preoccupied with my dreams even though I don't know what I really want now.
+I couldn't beat by the emotion of failure.
+I think I'm becoming better.

+### 26th
+> Tian yuefeng suggested us to make a plan for the new year and I had no reason to frown upon this idea.
+In fact, I have wanted to make a plan for a long time.
+There is a good time to do it recently, because people are always willing to make some changes in a new year.
+I searched on the zhihu website to find a good way to discover the deep longing inside me.
+I tried it, but I failed, because I can't find a target that makes me cry.
+However, I found another way to seek for my life target this afternoon.
+That is trying and insisting 100 days.